ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 subject identifiers in the response.
 However, all subject identifiers and assertions returned MUST refer to the same party.

-The client instance MUST interpret all subject information in the context of the AS that the subject information is received from, as is discussed in Section 6 of {{SP80063C}}.
+The client instance MUST interpret all subject information in the context of the AS from which the subject information is received, as is discussed in Section 6 of {{SP80063C}}.
 For example, one AS could return an email identifier of  "user@example.com" for one RO, and a different AS could return that same email identifier of "user@example.com" for a completely different RO.
-A client instance talking to both AS's needs to differentiate between these two accounts by accounting for the AS source of each identifier.
+A client instance talking to both AS's needs to differentiate between these two accounts by accounting for the AS source of each identifier and not assuming that either has a canonical claim on the identifier without additional configuration and trust agreements.
+Otherwise, a rogue AS could exploit this to take over a targeted account asserted by a different AS.

 Extensions to this specification MAY define additional response properties in the [GNAP Subject Information Response Fields Registry](#IANA-subject-response).